nikayou/SoundTrainer/README.md

 # Sound Trainer

 **Sound Trainer** helps musicians to train.
-It picks a random note/chord and you have to guess either the sound, either the name.
+It picks a random note/chord and you have to guess either the sound or the name.
 You can also view its position on instruments.

 ## Requirements